Shamkhalate of Tarki: Turkic-Kumyk version

-Among the supporters of the Turkic version of the creation of the Shamkhalian state is Lak historian Ali Kayaev:
+Among the supporters of the Turkic version of the creation of the Shamkhalian state is Lak historian Ali al-Ghumuqi:

 It was supported by Turkish historian Fahreddin Kirzioglu, the early 20th century historian D. H. Mamaev, Halim Gerey Sultan, Muhammed Efendi, and others.
 Dagestanian historian R. Magomedov stated that:

 Russian professor of oriental studies, the Doctor of Historical Sciences I. Zaytsev, also shared the opinion that the Shamkhalate was a Kumyk state with the capital in the town of Kumuk (written thus in medieval sources).
 While studying works of the Timurid historians Nizam ad-Din Shami and Sheref ad-din Yezdi, Soviet historians V. Romaskevich and S. Volin, and Uzbek historian Ashraf Ahmedov, as well as professor in Alan studies O. Bubenok, call Gazi-Kumuk (also Gazi-Kumukluk in medieval sources) call the Shamkhalate area as the lands of Kumyks.

-Ottoman traveler Evliya Çelebi called the Shamkhal "a natural Oghuz".
+Ottoman traveller Evliya Çelebi called the Shamkhal "a natural Oghuz".
 One of the arguments of the Turkic version is that Shamkhals were elected in the way that is traditional for Turkic peoples — tossing a red apple.
 Ancient pre-Muslim names of the Kumuk [today Kumukh] inhabitants, as fixed in Khuduk inscription — Budulay, Ahsuwar, Chupan and others — are of Turkic origin.
 On the graves of the Shamkhals in Kumukh there are Turkic inscriptions, as noted by professor of Caucasian studies L. Lavrov.
 The grave itself was called by the locals "Semerdalian" after the Khazar city of Semender; the gravestones there are patterned in a Kipchak style.
 In the "Maza chronicle" Shamkhals are described as "a branch of the Khan-Hakhan generations".
 Nizam ad-Din Shami Yezdi in his 14th century Timurid chronicle The Book of Triumph and Sheref ad-din Yezdi mentioned the land as Gazi-Kumukluk, where the suffix "luk" is a Turkic linguistic sign.